micheledusi/Deckz/README.md

 ```

 The `deckz.heap()` function takes the following parameters:
-- `width`: The width of the heap in centimeters.
+- `width`: The width of the heap.
 This determines how far apart the cards will be scattered.
 The default is `10cm`.
-- `height`: The height of the heap in centimeters.
+- `height`: The height of the heap.
 This determines how far apart the cards will be scattered vertically.
 The default is `10cm`.
 - `format`: the format of the cards in the heap.
 It can be any of the formats described above, such as `inline`, `mini`, `small`, `medium`, `large`, or `square`.
 The default is `medium`.
 - `exceed`: a boolean value that determines whether the cards can exceed the specified width and height.
 If set to `true`, the heap can extend beyond the specified dimensions, yet assessing that all cards' center positions will be contained within the specified area.
 If set to `false`, the whole surface of each card will be contained within the specified dimensions.
 The default is `false`.